hunxjunedo/crawlchat/docs/docs/api/add-page.md

 | `knowledgeGroupId` (required) | `STRING` | The knowledge group ID to which this page should get added                                         |
 | `key` (optional)              | `STRING` | Unique key for the page.
 If passed overrides the page if exists.
 Else it auto creates an unique id |

+You can find the `knowledgeGroupId` in the URL when you navigate to any group page.
+Example: https://crawlchat.app/knowledge/group/**68fe11c9cf9ce8a3c8911f71**

 ### CURL Request

 ```bash